How It Works

 If a business does not have solar, it buys every single kilowatt hour of electricity from the utility company.
 The utility company charges its commercial customers in three buckets.

-• Bucket 2 – Time of use charges.
-Commercial customers are charged based on the time of year and time of day that a given kWh is consumed.
-Rates are higher in summer vs. winter and higher in the afternoons/evening than in the middle of the night.
+• Bucket 2: Time of use charges.
+Commercial customers are charged based on the time of year and day that a given kWh is consumed.
+Rates are higher in the summer than in the winter and higher in the afternoons and evenings than in the middle of the night.

 Inverter Net Meter Power Grid

 When a business adds solar, it enters into a “Net Energy Meter” agreement with the utility company.
-This agreement states that the utility will credit the customer at the same rate it would charge the customer for a given kWh.
-For the sake of explanation, let’s assume that a business is open 5 days a week – Monday through Friday.
-On Saturday and Sunday, very little electricity is being used, but the solar system is creating power, that power is going back out into the grid, and the customer is being credited for the power it created.
-On Monday morning, staff shows up to work and turns everything on, the credit that was created over the weekend is used up before, and new electricity charges are billed.
-This give and take between kWh used and created is constant, hour-by-hour, day-by-day, and month-by-month.
+This agreement states that the utility will credit the customer at the same rate it would charge for a given kWh.
+For the sake of explanation, let’s assume that a business is open 5 days a week, Monday through Friday.
+The solar system generates power on weekends when there is little need for electricity.
+The power goes back into the grid, and the customer is credited.
+On Monday morning, staff shows up to work and turns everything on; the credit that was created over the weekend is used up before, and new electricity charges are billed.
+The balance between kWh used and created remains constant hour by hour, day by day, and month by month.